-APERC researchers are generally drawn from energy research organisations, both government and non-government, in APEC member economies.
-The minimum term of researchers supported by APERC's budget is one year, which may be extended subject to consultations with the relevant organisations in member economies.
+APERC visiting researchers are generally drawn from energy research organizations, both government and non-government, in APEC member economies.
+The minimum term of visiting researchers supported by APERC's budget is one year, which may be extended subject to consultations between APERC and the visiting researcher.

-APERC would like to invite all economies to nominate researchers to serve at APERC.
+APERC would like to invite all economies to nominate candidates for visiting researchers to serve at APERC.
 In principle, APERC accepts one researcher from each APEC member economy.

-APERC offers to the researchers: 1) living allowance; 2) furnished housing in Tokyo; 3) family, education, commuting and moving allowances; and 4) health insurance.
+APERC offers to the visiting researchers: 1) living allowance; 2) furnished housing in Tokyo; 3) family, education, commuting and moving allowances; and 4) health insurance.

-As of 31 May 2022, APERC has a total of 23 research staff, of which 15 are Visiting Researchers from APEC economies.
+As of 30 April 2023, APERC has a total of 26 research staff, of which 16 are visiting researchers from APEC economies.